spacesiren/spacesiren/README.md

 1. While SpaceSiren was designed to run as cheaply as possible, even for individuals, it will not be entirely free of operating costs.
-You will incur nominal costs for DynamoDB, Lambda, API Gateway, and perhaps CloudTrail, depending on your configuration.
+You will incur nominal costs for DynamoDB, Lambda, API Gateway, Route 53, and perhaps CloudTrail, depending on your configuration.
 You should expect to spend between $1 and $5 per month to run SpaceSiren.
 Of course, the project's maintainers are not responsible for any actual costs you incur.
 Please closely monitor your AWS bill while it is in use.